vituary-solutions/hello-template/spring-boot-api/README.md

 ## Configuration

 The project requires some configured values to run correctly.
-An `application.yml` file is provided for a quick reference and default values for some of them.
+An `application.yml` file is available for a quick reference and default values for some of them.
 For local development, Spring Boot has the `default` profile enabled by default, so an `application-default.yml` can be added to the `spring-boot-api` folder to provide those settings.
 Alternatively, environment variables may also be used for these settings.